magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 2. NER Composite Metric (Right Plot): Our more advanced attempt was still unsuccessful, showing an even lower correlation (Spearman's ρ of ~0.12).
 While NER-based entity overlap is a good idea, it can be too strict.
 It often fails to match entities that are semantically similar but textually different (e.g., "heart failure" vs. "cardiac arrest"), ultimately adding noise instead of a clear signal for completeness.

-That said, I now had a definitive proof that a simple, off-the-shelf metric wasn't good enough, and even a more domain-specific composite metric using brittle heuristics like NER was insufficient.
+That said, I now had a definitive proof that a simple, off-the-shelf metric wasn't good enough, and a more domain-specific composite metric using heuristics such as NER was insufficient.
 This failure motivated the need iterate on the metric.

-## Step 5: Engineering a Superior Metric with LLM-as-a-Judge
+## Step 5: Engineering a superior metric with LLM-as-a-Judge

 The failure analysis above showed that a simplistic, rule-based approach for "completeness" wasn't enough.
 I wanted to expermint with "LLM-as-a-judge" pattern as this hopefully could result in better sensitivity to my chosen aspects.

-`Matt: Why should "LLM-as-a-judge" work, in theory?
+Why should "LLM-as-a-judge" work, in theory?
 If the LLM is able to tell good outputs from bad ones, why can't it just generate a better output to start with?
 The key point is that for most tasks, evaluation is a one-way function: it's a lot easier to say what score an output should get than it would be to say what output would get some score.
-This makes a generate-and-evaluate loop fundamentally more powerful than a single step of generation.`
+This makes a generate-and-evaluate loop fundamentally more powerful than a single step of generation.

 Integrating LLM-as-a-judge into a metric is extremely easy with DSPy.
 What's needed is essentially a dedicated DSPy Program, in this case, with a DSPy signature that asks an LLM to perform a holistic evaluation, considering all our criteria (accuracy, completeness, conciseness) and their relative importance.